manveerxyz/evals/README.md

                         String arguments for model, e.g. 'dtype=float32'
   --gen_kwargs GEN_KWARGS
-                        String arguments for model generation on greedy_until tasks, e.g. `temperature=0,top_k=0,top_p=0` --list-tasks [search string]
+                        String arguments for model generation on greedy_until tasks, e.g. `temperature=0,top_k=0,top_p=0` --list_tasks [search string]
                         List all available tasks, that optionally match a search string, and exit.
-  --list-projects       List all projects you have on Scholar, and exit.
+  --list_projects       List all projects you have on Scholar, and exit.
   -p PROJECT, --project PROJECT
                         ID of Scholar project to store runs/results in.
   --num_fewshot NUM_FEWSHOT